mohamdhaji/pokemon-react/README.md

 ## [Live DEMO](https://mohamdhaji.github.io/pokemon-react/)

 ## Description
-Demo APP using react slick and manual slider functionality, all filtering functionality is done in front-end which is bad practice .
+Demo APP using react slick and manual slider functionality, all filtering functionality is done in front-end .